"Adventures in Delegating - Episode 2, What & How" - Transcript

 Employee scheduling - WhenToWork.com, WhenIWork.com, Zoomshift.com

-Payroll & Taxes - We use Quickbooks Online, including the payroll module and electronically pay taxes.
-Also, hire a payroll service for October or for the year - you send the hours report, they cut the checks and pay the taxes.
+Payroll & Taxes - We use Quickbooks Online, including the payroll module, and pay taxes electronically.
+Also, hire a payroll service for October or for the year.
+You send the hours report, and they cut the checks and pay the taxes.

 Social media posting.
 Hootsuite.com for Facebook & Twitter, automate and pre-schedule a week or month at a time.